cobaltt7/strife.js/README.md

 Type: `ClientOptions`

 Options to pass to discord.js.
-As in discord.js, `intents` is the only required property. strife.js has some defaults on top of discord.js's:
+As in discord.js, the only required property is `intents`. strife.js has some defaults on top of discord.js's:

 -   `allowedMentions` is set to only ping users by default (including replied users) to avoid accidental mass pings
 -   `failIfNotExists` is set to `false` to return `null` instead of erroring in certain cases